JuliaAI/MLJTuning.jl/README.md

 MLJTuning.default_n(tuning::MyTuningStrategy, range)
 ```

-The `models!` method (which is allowed to return multiple models) is
+The `models` method, which is allowed to return multiple models in
-called until one of the following occurs:
+it's first return value `vector_of_models`, is called until one of the
+following occurs:

 - The length of the history matches the number of iterations specified
 by the user, namely `tuned_model.n` where `tuned_model` is the user's